yuanyuanbenben/Dynamic_Matrix_Recovery/data/README.md

 ## Data Part

-This dictionary contains all real data used in main context.
+This directory contains all real data used in main context.

 - "***netflix_data.zip***": the raw netflix dataset.
 - "***lions/0000(0095).jpg***": the raw 1-96 frames of the lions video.